vrk-kpa/suomifi-ui-components/src/core/Dropdown/Dropdown/Dropdown.md

 The `<Dropdown>` component is used to select a value from a list of options.
-It should be used when the amount of options is manageable in size, i.e the user does not need filtering to find the correct option.
+The component is rendered as a combination of a `<button>` element and an ARIA listbox.
+It should be used when the amount of options is manageable in size, i.e. the user does not need filtering to find the correct option.

 If there are a lot of options in the list, consider using the filterable <a href="/#/Components/SingleSelect">SingleSelect</a> component or filter the list beforehand with some additional logic.